open-mmlab/mmdetection/docs/en/get_started.md

 ## Tracking Installation

-We recommend that users follow our best practices to install MMDetection for for tracking task.
+We recommend that users follow our best practices to install MMDetection for tracking task.

 ### Best Practices